v-abtan/CCV3/Wiki/Deployment-guide.md

     At this point you should have the following 5 values:
-    1. Application (client) ID for the bot.
+    1. Application (client) ID for the user bot.
-    2. Client secret for the bot.
+    2. Client secret for the user bot.
     3. Directory (tenant) ID.
     4. Application (client) Id for the author bot.
     5. Client secret for the author bot.